learn-co-students/using-to-json-lab-wdf-000/README.md

    making sure they all *still* pass at the end!

-**Note:** If you do everything correctly, you won't have to change any of the code that constructs the `show` view, only the the route to request the data.
+**Note:** If you do everything correctly, you won't have to change any of the code that constructs the `show` view, only the route to request the data.